Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The dead escape death in heaven, and the living escape life in dreams. - **Iain M. Banks, Look to Windward**
 - But the impression was very much that you'd better have an unimpeachable reason for showing up at the gates of paradise with your own blood on your hands. - **Iain M. Banks, Look to Windward**
 - The more focused you were on the activity, the less focused you were on everything else.
 You kind of stopped being you and became the thing you were doing. - **Matt Haig, The Midnight Library**
+- If every day you’re looking for the next thing that’ll change your life — what’s left in the moments in between? - **Aimee Ogden**
+- There’s not a lot of things worth caring about.
+- Resentment is like taking poison and waiting for the other person to die.

 ## Science